 Engaging it, however, is neither.
 Unlike, say, a 1911 safety, the Security-9’s lever is hinged at the front for some reason.
 That means you can’t easily engage it one-handed or without re-gripping the gun.
 I don’t find that to be a big problem — disengaging it is always the much more urgent task — but some users may.

 If you object to a safety-equipped carry gun, as Jeremy pointed out, you could always remove the safety lever.
-But removing a safety feature is never a good idea liability-wise if you ever find yourself using the pistol in a defensive situation.
+But removing a safety feature is never a good idea liability-wise if you ever find yourself using the pistol in a self-defense or home-defense situation.
 Better to leave it be.
 It takes enough effort to engage the Security-9’s safety lever that you won’t be flipping it up accidentally.

 The 3.4-inch barrel is long enough for a short length of Picatinny rail to attach a light or laser.

 The Security-9’s front end is nicely sculpted to let it easily glide into a holster.
-It’s far less chunky-looking than some of its competitors.
+It’s far less chunky-looking than some of its 9mm handgun competitors.

 Takedown is easy enough, but could be easier.
 Just align the slide with the top of the takedown pin and…use something (a small screwdriver works well) to pop the pin out a fraction of an inch.
 From there you can slide it with your fingers.